-As mentioned above, article 3, paragraph 2 ISA also requires a FINMA licence for any merger (or split/demerger or change of the legal form).
+Article 3, paragraph 2 and article 5, paragraph 1 ISA requires a FINMA licence for any merger (or split/demerger or change of the legal form).

-Since 1 January 2024, in situations of impending insolvency analogous rules have applied as for banks (see above); previously, a restructuring was only practical in the case of a bankruptcy, forcing this route even if the company could have been stabilised otherwise.
+Since 1 January 2024, in situations of impending insolvency, analogous rules have applied as for banks (see above); previously, a restructuring was only practical in the case of a bankruptcy, forcing this route even if the company could have been stabilised otherwise.
 The new law has introduced specific restructuring provisions outside a bankruptcy (articles 52a-52m ISA).
+In May 2025, the Federal Council proposed specifying in article 52b that client relationships or other business parts may not only be transferred to existing companies, but also to a dedicated "bridge institution" (media release).
+This is a mere clarification, supposed to align the wording to the corresponding provision for banks in the BA.